Maximize engagement and conversions: 5 Unique networking event ideas6 min read

 It will look something like this.

-Image source: Beaconstac
+Image source: Uniqode

 You can also get the card in print (if you still like the traditional way of networking) or use it digitally as an Apple or Google Wallet business card.
 And if someone is interested, you can simply show the digital business card on your phone and have them scan the QR Code.
 With a single scan, they can know and instantly save your email address, phone number, social media handles, and website links.
 You can also edit the information as and when needed.

 And the best part?
-If your digital business card solution comes with two-way contact sharing (like the one Beaconstac offers), you can capture and store the contact information of the person once they grant permission.
+If your digital business card solution comes with two-way contact sharing (like the one Uniqode offers), you can capture and store the contact information of the person once they grant permission.
 You can then build a digital address book of all leads gathered.

 This interactive card is 100% more memorable than any high-quality paper business card you’ll ever hand out.
 Just make sure to present the card only when asked, or your intentions might be misunderstood!